eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 2. Create a **Data topic** with the data type described in the data model.
 The data types define the structure of the Topic.
 The Topic is, therefore, an association between the topic name and datatype.
 QoSs can be optionally added to this association.
-A Topic, therefore categorizes the data into logical classes and streams.
+Thus, a topic categorizes the data into logical classes and streams.
 3. Create at least a **Publisher**, a **Subscriber**, and **Data Readers** and **Writers** object specific to the topic